akirill0v/cocoon_limiter/README.md

 # CocoonLimiter

-Makes it possible to limit the amount of added by cocoon records.
+Makes it possible to limit the amount of items added by cocoon.

 ## Installation